vespa-engine/sample-apps/model-evaluation/README.md

 for more information.

 The directory `src/main/application/models` contains two ONNX model files generated by the PyTorch scripts in the same directory.
+These two models are used to show various ways stateless model evaluation can be used in Vespa:

+- Vespa can automatically make models available through a REST API.
+- In a [request handler](https://docs.vespa.ai/en/jdisc/developing-request-handlers.html) providing the capability of executing custom code before evaluating a model.
+- In searchers and document processors.
+- In a post-processing searcher to run a model in batch with the result from the content node.

 ### Executable example